Purchase for Progress learning trajectory and writeshops

 - El Salvador

-KIT’s participatory value chain research documented the views of a wide array of stakeholders, and provided analysis and lessons of the programme to be shared across countries.
+KIT’s participatory value chain research documented the views of a wide array of stakeholders, and provided analysis and lessons from the programme to be shared across countries.
 This resulted in a better understanding of the needs of each stakeholder, more efficient procurement for WFP, and improved farming practices and income for smallholder maize and soy farmers.

 Lessons across regions